As an athlete or strength trainer, improving athletic conduct or overall health is essential. One…

 You retreat back to your house, feeling defeated and in pain.

 But don’t let one small injury discourage you from getting back in shape.
-As long as you treat it properly, your strain can heal in no time.
+As long as you treat it properly, you can heal a pulled muscle in no time.

 But first, you’ll need to understand a little bit of anatomy and physiology.